-- Signal lamp for indication of the switching condition (green/red) - Potentiometer for switching point adaptation - DIL switch for measuring range selection
+- Signal lamp for indication of the switching condition (green/red) - Potentiometer for switching point adaptation - DIL switch for measuring range selection - DIL switch for mode adjustment

-DIL switch for mode adjustment Packaging 3.4 Packaging, transport and storage Your instrument was protected by packaging during transport.
+3.4 Packaging, transport and storage Packaging Your instrument was protected by packaging during transport.
 Its capacity to handle normal loads during transport is assured by a test based on ISO 4180.
 The packaging of standard instruments consists of environment- friendly, recyclable cardboard.
 For special versions, PE foam or PE foil is also used.
 Dispose of the packaging material via specialised recycling companies.
 Transport Transport must be carried out in due consideration of the notes on the transport packaging.
 Nonobservance of these instructions can cause damage to the device.
 Transport inspection The delivery must be checked for completeness and possible transit damage immediately at receipt.
 Ascertained transit damage or con- cealed defects must be appropriately dealt with.
 Storage Up to the time of installation, the packages must be left closed and stored according to the orientation and storage markings on the outside.
-Unless otherwise indicated, the packages must be stored only under the following conditions: Not in the open Dry and dust free Not exposed to corrosive media Protected against solar radiation Avoiding mechanical shock and vibration Storage and transport temperature Storage and transport temperature see chapter " Supplement - Technical data - Ambient conditions" Relative moisture 20 85 % Lifting and carrying With instrument weights of more than 18 kg (39.68 lbs) suitable and approved equipment must be used for lifting and carrying.
-3.5 Accessories The instructions for the listed accessories can be found in the down-load area on our homepage.
+Unless otherwise indicated, the packages must be stored only under the following conditions: Not in the open Dry and dust free Not exposed to corrosive media Protected against solar radiation Avoiding mechanical shock and vibration Storage and transport temperature Storage and transport temperature see chapter " Supplement - Technical data - Ambient conditions" Relative humidity 20 85 % Lifting and carrying With instrument weights of more than 18 kg (39.68 lbs) suitable and approved equipment must be used for lifting and carrying.
+3.5 Accessories The instructions for the listed accessories can be found in the down- load area on our homepage.
 Protective cover The protective cover protects the sensor housing against soiling and intense heat from solar radiation.
 Flanges Screwed flanges are available in different versions according to the following standards: DIN 2501, EN 1092-1, BS 10, ASME B 16.5, JIS B 2210-1984, GOST 12821-80.
-Screening tube adapter There are different reasons for the use of a screening tube adapter.